Albion Fire Station: History

 The former Albion Fire Station is a substantial two-storey red brick building standing prominently on Bridge Street (now in Wooloowin but formerly in Albion).
 It was officially opened on Monday 17 January 1927 when the Home Secretary James Stopford pulled a rope which automatically swung the doors open, rang the alarm and roused the firemen to action, and the two fire engines raced out of the station.
 The guests were very impressed at the demonstration of the speed with which the station could respond to an emergency.

 Designed by the Department of Public Works, the building was the major and coordinating fire station for the Brisbane northside area.
 Its sister station at South Brisbane (corner Main and Vulture Streets, Woolloongabba), opened in September 1927 and also designed by the Department of Public Works, was the major and coordinating fire station for Brisbane southside area.
 Prior to this, the only other substantial brick fire station buildings were the two buildings constructed as Brisbane Fire Brigade Headquarters – firstly to the corner Ann and Edward Streets (architect Henry Wallace Atkinson, 1890) which was replaced by a new building further north in Ann Street (architect Henry Wallace Atkinson and Charles McLay, 1908).
 Generally fire stations were small timber buildings, often only sheds or garages.
 The former Albion Fire Station is the only survivor from this group of substantial brick buildings.
 The first Brisbane Headquarters was demolished in 1951 and the second in the mid-1980s to make way for Cathedral Square.
 The South Brisbane Fire Station was decommissioned in 1971 and demolished in the mid-1980s.

 From 1860 a number of attempts were made to establish a fire brigade for Brisbane but it was not until 1889 that a permanent fire brigade was established.
-To cope with the fire fighting needs of the expanding city, The Fire Brigades Act Amendment Act of 1902 allowed local authorities to establish independent boards and brigades.
+To cope with the fire fighting needs of the expanding city, the Fire Brigades Act Amendment Act 1902 allowed local authorities to establish independent boards and brigades.
 Brigades were formed in Hamilton (1917), Windsor (1917), Ithaca (1918), Toowong (1918), Taringa (1919), Wynnum (1921) and Sandgate (1923).
 These were voluntary bodies with only the superintendent and immediate assistants receiving a salary.
-The Fire Brigades Act of 1920 rationalised the network of fire brigades in Brisbane city and suburbs, centralising control under the Metropolitan Fire Brigades Board in 1921.
+The Fire Brigades Act 1920 rationalised the network of fire brigades in Brisbane city and suburbs, centralising control under the Metropolitan Fire Brigades Board in 1921.

-The former Albion Fire Station replaced the Windsor Fire Station which was established under The Fire Brigades Act Amendment Act of 1902 in 1917 and located on land that is now an extension of Truro Street, Windsor.
+The former Albion Fire Station replaced the Windsor Fire Station which was established under the Fire Brigades Act Amendment Act 1902 in 1917 and located on land that is now an extension of Truro Street, Windsor.
 Following the amalgamation of fire brigades in 1921, the Metropolitan Fire Brigades Board purchased the Bridge Street site for a new Windsor Fire Station.
 When constructed it became known as the Albion Fire Station and remained in operation until 1961 when it was replaced by a new Windsor Fire Station to the corner of Fosbery and Truro Streets, Windsor.